Openpoint/tradebot/README.md

 Tradebot is an algorithm that tries to predict market volatility and automatically trade at the highs/lows.

-At this time, it is very much a work in progress and has, over 3 months of data, successfully turned 1BTC into 1.6BTC.
+At this time, it is very much a work in progress and has, over 3 months of data, successfully simulated 1BTC into 1.6BTC.

 Tradebot is a Node.js project providing a http web interface (like the image above) at a specified port.
 It is set up to trade on [Bitstamp](https://bitstamp.net) in USD.